Role Based Access Control

 Role Scopes

-All roles are assigned one of the following three scopes:
+All roles are assigned one of the following four scopes:

 • Global - Full access to all parts of the platform.
 Users with global roles can view and manage everything across: Data Sources, Privacy Ops, Governance, Insights, and Playbooks